absolunet/docs-node-ioc/src/docs/03_first-steps/03_create-an-api-endpoint/en.md

 ```

 It's important to notice that the key difference between this file and the `web.js` routes file is that all the routes in the `api.js` file are prefixed by `/api` by default.
-So, the `/app` route here is in fact a route that matches `/api/app` URL.
+So, the `/app` route here is, in fact, a route that matches `/api/app` URL.

 Let's add our first custom route.
 It should point to `/todo`.